erik-balfe/audio-transcriber/CONTRIBUTING.md

 3. Prefer borrowing over cloning when possible.
 4. Utilize Rust's type system to prevent runtime errors (e.g., `Option`, `Result`).
 5. Use descriptive variable and function names.
+6. Keep functions small and focused on a single task.
+7. Use `anyhow::Result` for error propagation in public functions.

 ## Error Handling and Logging

 - Use `anyhow::Result` for error propagation.
 - Add context to errors with `.context()` or `.with_context()`.
-- Log at appropriate levels: error, warn, info, debug.
+- Log at appropriate levels: error, warn, info, debug, trace.
 - Never log sensitive information like full API keys.

 ## Current Focus Areas

-1. Implementing audio recording functionality.
-2. Integrating with the Groq API for transcription.
-3. Improving UI responsiveness and feedback.
-4. Enhancing error handling and user notifications.
+- Write unit tests for all new functionality.
+- Use integration tests for testing the interaction between different modules.
+- Aim for high test coverage, especially for critical paths.

+## Documentation

+- Keep the README.md up to date with new features and changes.
+- Document public APIs with rustdoc comments.
+- Update this CONTRIBUTING.md file when development practices change.

 ## Getting Started